MrMelbert/MapleStationCode/maplestation_modules/README.md

 ## ...icons to this fork:

 ALWAYS add icons to a new .dmi in the `maplestation_modules/icons` folder.
-Icons are notorious for causing awful terrible impossible-to-resolve-easy merge conflicts so never ever add them to normal codebase .dmi files.
+Icon are rather difficult for to resolve merge conflicts so we opt to completely override our files on merge.
 Adding icons can be complicated for things such as jumpsuits and IDs, so be sure to ask for help if it gets confusing.

 ## ...a one-off object, datum, etc. to this fork:

 Create all new content in a new .dm file in the `maplestation_modules/code` folder.
-For the sake of organization, we mimic the folder path of the place we would normally add something to /tg/, but in our modules folder instead.
+For the sake of organization, we attempt to mimic the folder path of the place we would normally add something to /tg/, but in our modules folder instead.
 For example, if you want to add a positive quirk, make the file path `maplestation_modules/code/datums/quirks/good.dm`.
-If the folder doesn't exist: Make it, and follow this formatting, even if it involves you making a bunch of empty folders.

-If you're adding a new file, please add a comment (example below) with a short explanation of what the file is extending or adding.

-`// --This file contains mob/living/carbon/human proc extensions.`

-VERY IMPORTANT:

-After you make your new folder with your new .dm file, you need to add it to OUR dme.
-DO NOT ADD IT TO TGSTATION.DME.
-You need to add it to maplestation.dme in alphabetical order - VSCODE will do this automatically if you tick the file.
+Sometimes it may make sense to put your change somewhere else rather than creating a million empty folders - just use logic and try to leave your changes in places that follow logic.

 ## ...a minor change to a pre-existing object, datum, etc.: